Separation (aeronautics): Procedural separation

-Procedural separation, or more technically, temporal separation, is separation based upon the position of the aircraft, based strictly on timing.
+Procedural separation, or temporal separation, is separation based upon the position of the aircraft, based strictly on timing.
 It therefore does not necessarily require the use of radar to provide air traffic control using procedural separation minima.
 In procedural control, any period during which two aircraft are not vertically separated is said to be "level change".
-In some cases, procedural separation minima are provided for use with radar assistance, however it is important not to get this mixed up with radar separation as in the former case the radar need not necessarily be certified for use for radar separation purposes, the separation is still procedural.
+In some cases, procedural separation minima are provided for use with radar assistance.

 Lateral separation

-Lateral separation minima are usually based upon the position of the aircraft as derived visually, from dead reckoning or internal navigation sources, or from radio navigation aids ('beacons').
+Lateral separation minima are usually based upon the position of the aircraft as derived visually, from dead reckoning or internal navigation sources, or from radio navigation beacons.

-In the case of beacons, to be separated, the aircraft must be a certain distance from the beacon (measured by time or by DME) and their tracks to or from the beacon must diverge by a minimum angle.
+In the case of beacons, to be separated, the aircraft must be a certain distance from the beacon, measured by time or by Distance Measuring Equipment (DME), and their tracks to or from the beacon must diverge by a minimum angle.

 Other lateral separation may be defined by the geography of pre-determined routes, for example the North Atlantic Track system.

 Longitudinal separation

-If two aircraft are not laterally separated, and are following tracks within 45 degrees of each other (or the reciprocal), then they are said to be following the same route and some form of longitudinal separation must exist.
+If two aircraft are not laterally separated, and are following tracks within 45 degrees of each other, then they are said to be following the same route and some form of longitudinal separation must exist.

 Longitudinal separation can be based upon time or distance as measure by DME.
-The golden rule is the 10-minute rule: no two aircraft following the same route must come within 15 minutes flying time of each other.
+No two aircraft following the same route must come within 15 minutes flying time of each other.
 In areas with good navaid cover this reduces to 10 minutes; if the preceding aircraft is faster than the following one then this can be reduced further depending on the difference in speed.

-Aircraft whose tracks bisect at more than 45 degrees are said to be crossing, in this case longitudinal separation cannot be applied as it will not be very long before lateral separation will exist again.
+Aircraft whose tracks bisect at more than 45 degrees are said to be crossing.
+In this case, longitudinal separation cannot be applied as lateral separation will soon exist again.

 Radar separation

 Radar separation is applied by a controller observing that the radar returns from the two aircraft are a certain minimum horizontal distance away from each other, as observed on a suitably calibrated radar system.
 The actual distance used varies: 5NM (9.26 km) is common in en route airspace, 3 NM is common in terminal airspace at lower levels.
 On occasion, 10 NM may be used, especially at long range or in regions of less reliable radar coverage.

-As a practical example of the rules, US FAA rules are published in the FAA Order 7110.65; the rules are complicated, and they allow different separation distances (from 3NM to 10NM) depending on the aircraft, distance from radar antenna, type of radar used, flight level, etc.
+As a practical example of the rules, US Federal Aviation Administration (FAA) rules are published in the FAA Order 7110.65; the rules allow different separation distances (from 3NM to 10NM) depending on the aircraft, distance from radar antenna, type of radar used, flight level, etc.